omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 > A CPU is a machine that takes **instructions** as input, and executes **actions** as output.

-Those instructions are very basic.
-You might have an instruction to add two numbers, to multiply two numbers, to read from a memory location, to write to a memory location, etc.
+Those *instructions* are very basic.
+An instruction might add two numbers, multiply two numbers, read from a memory location, write to a memory location, etc.

-When some piece of code executes on your computer, it can go through convoluted paths involving various optimizations and pre-processing, but evenutally it **must** be transformed into instructions for the CPU to understand and execute.
+When a program executes on your computer, it can go through convoluted paths involving various optimizations and pre-processing, but evenutally it **must** be transformed into instructions for the CPU to understand and execute.

 > A virtual machine, VM, is a simulation of a CPU.